yasirtug/ni-translate/README.md

     `make`

-Language files you installed will be available to select in settings menu
+Language files you installed will be available to select in the settings menu.

 `sudo apt-get install tesseract-ocr-jpn`